rstudio/gary-support-article-source/rstudio-wsl/draft.md

 Now that you have successfully installed a Linux distribution on your system via WSL, you can setup and run RStudio Server by following the procedures below:

-1. Type `wsl` in either PowerShell or CMD terminal to launch your installed linux distro.
+1. Press `Windows` logo key to open start menu, then type `wsl` to launch your installed Linux distro.
 1. Make sure your Linux packages up-to-date using the following command (we will assume that you have installed a Ubuntu distribution):